aroario2003/random-configuration-files/README.md

 ## Information

 The openbox configuration gives openbox the ability to tile windows.
+This configuration is for people who want to experiment with tiling windows and discover if a tiling window manager is right for them.

 ## Installation
 `